It’s been a tough year for local businesses.

-Make your business appear proven, trusted and popular within the community.
-And, encourage an online community to share via digital-word-of-mouth (e.g. a Facebook share to a friend).
+Social proof will make your business appear proven, trusted and popular within the community.
+And, encourage an online community to share via digital word-of-mouth (e.g. a Facebook share to a friend).

 These two factors might sound distant or complex, but stick with me, the Facebook ad campaign I’m about to show you will achieve both at a tiny price.

 Facebook Ad Campaign for Local Businesses: The Campaign

 Before we dive into the nitty-gritty and I walk you through absolutely everything, I need to make something clear…